SJTU-ECTL/TFASC/Bernstein polynomial approximation by Matlab/readme.md

 This program is run before TFASC to prepare for its input files regarding to the target function to be approximated.

-This program implements the method proposed in [ref1] to realize the closest approximation of a target function with a degree-n Bernstein polynomial.
-More over, given a precision parameter m, it also finds the corresponding feature vector (the same as "problem vector" in [ref2]) of the Bernstein polynomial.
+This program implements the method proposed in [1] to realize the closest approximation of a target function with a degree-n Bernstein polynomial.
+More over, given a precision parameter m, it also finds the corresponding feature vector (the same as "problem vector" in [2]) of the Bernstein polynomial.

+The related reference papers are:
+- [1]: a
+- [2]: Cube Assignment for Stochastic Circuit Synthesis
+- [3]: Exploring Target Function Approximation for Stochastic Circuit Minimization

 ## Requirements